 Lois takes the abundance of blueberries, sorts and washes them.
 After they dry, she puts them in single layers on a cookie sheet and into the freezer.
 Once frozen, they are stored in zip lock bags in the freezer, ready for mornings like today.

-As Lois was making Buckwheat Pancakes today, she looked at me and asked how to make Blueberry Compote.
-I guess I made it for her years ago, but I forgot.
-A quick Internet search on the iPad and SIRI led me to Ellie Krieger’s quick recipe for Blueberry Compote, which of course, I modified a bit by adding a cinnamon stick for that extra zing of flavor.
+As Lois was making Buckwheat Pancakes today, she looked at me and asked me to remind her how to make Blueberry Compote.
+This version is based on Ellie Krieger’s quick recipe for Blueberry Compote, which of course, I modified a bit by adding a cinnamon stick for that extra zing of flavor.

 Blueberry Compote Recipe

 Sweet and tangy sauce made from fresh or frozen blueberries.